 - Remove the caps on both ends of the marker.

-- Remove the chisel nib from the marker.
-Use gloves, Copic nib tweezers, or a paper towel to grip and remove the nib.
+- Use gloves, Copic nib tweezers, or a paper towel to grip and remove the chisel nib from the marker.

 - Place the drip tip of the refill bottle into the opening for the nib.
 (No needle needed)